oele-isis-vanderbilt/syncflow-node-client/README.md

 ```

 ## Usage
 In order to use the SyncFlow node client, you need the `SYNCFLOW_API_KEY`, `SYNCFLOW_API_SECRET` and `SYNCFLOW_SERVER_URL`.
 At this point, the server url is always going to be `https://api.syncflow.live`.
 To generate a key secret pair, login to `https://dashboard.syncflow.live`, navigate to settings page and use API keys generation page to generate the keys.
-Once, you have your api keys, either set the afore mentioned values as environment variables, or use directly with the `SyncFlowClientBuilder`.
+Once, you have your api keys, either set the aforementioned values as environment variables, or use directly with the `SyncFlowClientBuilder`.

 ```js
 const {SyncFlowClientBuilder} = require('syncflow-node-client');